Streaming quantum gate set tomography using the extended Kalman filter: Introduction

-A conceptually simple approach to developing an online version of GST is to adopt a Bayesian framework, where a prior probability distribution over model parameters is iteratively updated through the likelihood of each newly observed circuit outcome.
-But the full Bayesian inference problem without simplification is computationally complex and ill-suited for real-time characterization within the short time-scales of quantum gate operation.
-However, simplifying model assumptions can greatly reduce the complexity of Bayesian inference.
-In the case of the extended Kalman filter, the assumptions of a) a linearized model, b) Gaussian noise, and c) a Gaussian prior reduce computation and optimization of the Bayesian posterior to a series of inexpensive matrix operations.
+Bayesian inference \cite{Bertsekas2008-rl} is a viable alternative to maximum likelihood estimation that naturally incorporates new information in a streaming fashion.
+However, the full Bayesian inference problem without simplification is computationally complex and ill-suited for real-time characterization within the short time-scales of quantum gate operation.
+However, simplifying model assumptions can greatly reduce the complexity of Bayesian inference \cite{Evans2022-jz}.
+In the case of the extended Kalman filter, the assumptions of a) a linearized model, b) Gaussian noise, and c) a Gaussian prior reduce computation and optimization of the Bayesian posterior to a series of inexpensive matrix operations \cite{Meinhold1983-oj}.
 Though the general gate set tomography problem formally violates the assumption of linearity and Gaussian noise, we detail several approximations and experiment design choices that can successfully embed GST within the framework of Kalman filtering.

 We propose Kalman filtering for quantum device characterization as an online protocol that can be implemented on classical control hardware running concurrently with quantum circuit execution.
 In Section \ref{sec:background}, we review the basics of gate set tomography and Kalman filtering necessary for this work.
 In Section \ref{sec:kf_gst}, we develop a Kalman filter implementation of GST and emphasize the necessary approximations.
-We present numerical results in Section \ref{sec:results} that demonstrate that extended filtering can perform comparably to MLE.
-We conclude by discussing possible alternative approaches, as well as survey several extensions and applications of our method to common problems in quantum computer engineering.
+We present numerical results in Section \ref{sec:results} that demonstrate extended filtering can perform comparably to MLE.
+We finally sumarize several extensions and alternative approaches to our method that may be useful in deploying streaming gate set tomography on real devices.